Update June 28, 2019: Added an update on the equity crowdfunding scene of 2019 below. Enjoy!

 All the 6 ECF platforms raised Rm10M in a year of operations, helping the above 14 Startups to get funding.
 This is a great start for the ECF industry – something that we are very pleased to support.
 So how can we compare them?
 Do have a look below.

-How Can We Compare the Equity Crowdfunding (ECF) Platforms in Malaysia?
+How Can We Compare the platforms of Equity Crowdfunding in Malaysia?

 The answer, as always, is that it depends.
 Some platforms have their specialities and niches, or strengths;